-Comparable No. 1 is a site located southwest of Hawes Road and Warner Road with frontage along State Route 202, situated less than five miles northwest of the subject property.
-Surrounding land uses include industrial development and vacant land planned for similar development.
+Comparable No. 1 is a site located on Reems Road north of Cactus Road, situated approximately five miles southwest of the subject parcel.
+Surrounding land uses are primarily developed as residential subdivisions.
+Vacant land to the west is part of the Prasada master-planned development.
 This site is generally level and at grade with the abutting properties and roadways.
-This property was purchased to be assembled with surrounding land and planned as a 50-acre Class A industrial development known as Gateway Interchange.

-An upward adjustment of 37% will be applied to account for the amount of time between the date of sale and the date of valuation.
-The location of this property is similar enough to the subject than an adjustment will not be necessary.
-In terms of physical characteristics, this property is slightly larger than the subject property, although an adjustment will not be applied in this instance.
-A 15% downward adjustment will be applied for the superior shape when compared to the subject parcel.
-A partially offsetting 10% upward adjustment will be made for inferior access characteristics.
-A 25% downward adjustment will be applied for the LI (Light Industrial) zoning of this parcel.
-After the adjustments indicated, this sale suggests a value of \$5.75 per square foot for the subject land.
+An upward adjustment of 18% will be applied to account for the amount of time between the date of sale and the date of valuation.
+The location of this property is considered similar enough to the subject that no adjustment will be made for this factor.
+In terms of physical characteristics, this property is smaller than the subject property, and a 5% downward adjustment will be applied in this instance.
+A 10% downward adjustment will also be made for superior access characteristics.
+After the adjustments indicated, this sale suggests a value of \$7.23 per square foot for the subject land.